valju/idea-case-backend/README.md

  - VS Code 1.29.1
  - Node v8.11.4
  - npm 5.6.0
- - (many node packages installed based on package.json, See below)
+ - (many node packages installed based on package.json, *look at it* and *See below for npm install*)
  - Postman v6.7.1
  - MariaDB 5.5.46 (But newer versions should work fine too)
  - MySQL Workbench 8.0.12 CE = Community edition   (Not 100% necessary, only if want GUI SQL editor)